JiHongKim98/aws-s3-lambda-image-resizer/README.md

   If `w`, `h`, and `q` are all omitted, the function returns the original image without any transformations.
 This ensures that images are only processed when necessary, preserving original data and minimizing processing time.

-These configurations allow for dynamic resizing, quality adjustment, and efficient caching, optimizing performance and flexibility in delivering images.
+These configurations allow for dynamic resizing, quality adjustment in delivering images.

 ## Prerequisites